 Seamless quote integration:

-The difference between rational and irrational functions is that the former “base their modus operandi on the judgment of the mind,” whereas the latter — “on the sheer perception” (Jung, 1998, p.720).
+The difference between rational and irrational functions is that the former “base their modus operandi on the judgment of the mind,” whereas the latter base theirs on “the sheer perception” (Jung, 1998, p.720).

 Introducing a Block Quote

-The methods for curing patients in the medieval and early modem time periods would probably be considered torture today:
+The methods for curing patients in the medieval and early modern time periods would probably be considered torture today:

 Introducing Paraphrases and Summaries